Viiic98/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10. How you can elevate one variable to other (Exponential)

 12. Display a combination of letter using translate for change the spaces for the new line and using grep invert for delete letters for the exception
+13. For display floats with printf you can especify the number of decimal do you want before "f"